 Can be very rewarding.

 Not so good things include:

-- Have to work at least some weekends and evenings
+Have to work at least some evenings and weekends.

 There are many, many dog sports available in this country – the list above is just some of them.
 Any dog sport you are interested in you can teach.
 Of course you have to learn all about the discipline first – the rules, the different exercises, different ways of teaching each exercise – then you can compete in it and perhaps even judge it, so that you know as much as possible about it, before teaching it to others.

 At the moment Dog Trainers and Dog Training Instructor’s do not (by law) have to have any specific qualifications, standards of knowledge or experience.
 This is being looked at by the industry now, and hopefully this will change in the future.
 Initially it may be ‘self-regulation’, but eventually it will hopefully be made law that you have to be competent and have a certain standard of knowledge before you can teach people to train their dogs.

 The Association of Pet Dog Trainers, UK and some other organisations have set standards that Instructor’s must meet before they can become members.
 The Association was set up to be able to give dog owners the assurance that if they are taught by a member they will be taught correctly, and with up to date, no aversive training methods.
 Association of Pet Dog Trainers members also have to abide by a Code of Practice and if found to have broken this they will have their membership taken away.
 It is a good idea to aim for membership of one of the recognised organisations – it will give owners an assurance of your competency and give you a network of colleagues.